[Rails 6 Series] Setting up AWS resources

 - Select

-at the top and navigate toModify auto-assign IP settings
+Actionsat the top and navigate toModify auto-assign IP settings - Ensure that the checkbox is enabled

 Internet Gateway

 In order to route traffic to your ELB and ultimately your application, your VPC must be able to have ingress/egress from the internet.
-On the same VPC page, select the Internet Gateways
+On the same VPC page, select the Internet Gateways link and create a new Internet Gateway.

 This will allow us to attach it to the VPC.
-Once the Internet Gateway is created, from the Actions
+Once the Internet Gateway is created, from the Actions dropdown attach it to the desired VPC.

 Route Table